Health Catalyst (HCAT)

 For software companies like Health Catalyst, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Health Catalyst’s gross margin is substantially worse than most software businesses, signaling it has relatively high infrastructure costs compared to asset-lite businesses like ServiceNow.
-As you can see below, it averaged a 45.9% gross margin over the last year.
-Said differently, Health Catalyst had to pay a chunky $54.07 to its service providers for every $100 in revenue.
+As you can see below, it averaged a 49.7% gross margin over the last year.
+That means Health Catalyst paid its providers a lot of money ($50.30 for every $100 in revenue) to run its business.

 8. Operating Margin

-Health Catalyst’s expensive cost structure has contributed to an average operating margin of negative 28% over the last year.
+Health Catalyst’s expensive cost structure has contributed to an average operating margin of negative 51.7% over the last year.
 Unprofitable software companies require extra attention because they spend heaps of money to capture market share.
 As seen in its historically underwhelming revenue performance, this strategy hasn’t worked so far, and it’s unclear what would happen if Health Catalyst reeled back its investments.
-Wall Street seems to be optimistic about its growth, but we have some doubts.
+Wall Street seems to think it will face some obstacles, and we tend to agree.

-In Q2, Health Catalyst generated a negative 46% operating margin.
+In Q4, Health Catalyst generated a negative 115% operating margin.
 The company's consistent lack of profits raise a flag.

 9. Cash Is King

-Health Catalyst’s demanding reinvestments have consumed many resources over the last year, contributing to an average free cash flow margin of negative 8.1%.
-This means it lit $8.12 of cash on fire for every $100 in revenue.
+While Health Catalyst posted positive free cash flow this quarter, the broader story hasn’t been so clean.
+Health Catalyst’s demanding reinvestments have drained its resources over the last year, putting it in a pinch and limiting its ability to return capital to investors.
+Its free cash flow margin averaged negative 6.4%, meaning it lit $6.43 of cash on fire for every $100 in revenue.

 As long-term investors, the risk we care about most is the permanent loss of capital, which can happen when a company goes bankrupt or raises money from a disadvantaged position.
 This is separate from short-term stock price volatility, something we are much less bothered by.

-11. Key Takeaways from Health Catalyst’s Q2 Results
+11. Key Takeaways from Health Catalyst’s Q4 Results

-We were impressed by how significantly Health Catalyst blew past analysts’ EBITDA expectations this quarter.
-We were also glad its full-year EBITDA guidance slightly exceeded Wall Street’s estimates.
-On the other hand, its full-year revenue guidance missed and its revenue guidance for next quarter fell short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 10% to $3.33 immediately following the results.
+It was encouraging to see Health Catalyst beat analysts’ EBITDA expectations this quarter.
+On the other hand, its revenue guidance for next quarter missed and its EBITDA guidance for next quarter fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 10.4% to $1.60 immediately after reporting.

 12. Is Now The Time To Buy Health Catalyst?

-We see the value of companies addressing major business pain points, but in the case of Health Catalyst, we’re out.
+Health Catalyst doesn’t pass our quality test.
 To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-On top of that, Health Catalyst’s operating margins reveal poor profitability compared to other software companies, and its customer acquisition is less efficient than many comparable companies.
+On top of that, Health Catalyst’s declining operating margin shows it’s becoming less efficient at building and selling its software, and its operating margins reveal poor profitability compared to other software companies.

-Health Catalyst’s price-to-sales ratio based on the next 12 months is 0.7x.
+Health Catalyst’s price-to-sales ratio based on the next 12 months is 0.4x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.